-- 120A Rule 204.4(20)(b) provides that a member, other than a lead engagement partner or engagement quality control reviewer, may not continue as a key audit partner on the engagement team with respect to the audit of the financial statements of a reporting issuer or listed entity for a period of more than seven years in total and may not thereafter participate in an audit of the financial statements of the entity until a further two years have elapsed. - 120B In the case of a reporting issuer that is a mutual fund Rules 204.4(20(a) and (b) extend the partner rotation requirements and restrictions described above to the audits of financial statements of mutual funds that are reporting issuers within the same mutual fund complex, as defined. - Rule 204.4(20) provides that an audit partner who has completed the permitted term as a lead engagement partner, engagement quality control reviewer or other key audit partner may not participate in the audit until further prescribed time periods have elapsed.
-Accordingly, such partners may not: - provide services pertaining directly to the audit or to a review of interim financial statements; - provide quality control for either such engagement; - consult with the engagement team or the client regarding technical or industryspecific issues, transactions or events; or - otherwise directly influence the outcome of any such engagement.
+- Rule 204.4(20) restricts an audit partner who has completed the permitted term as a lead engagement partner, engagement quality control reviewer, or other key audit partner from participation in the audit until further prescribed time periods have elapsed.
+Accordingly, such partners may not: - provide services pertaining directly to the audit or to a review of interim financial statements; - provide quality control for either such engagement; - consult with the engagement team or the client regarding technical or industry-specific issues, transactions or events; or - otherwise directly influence the outcome of any such engagement.